Music

 Students have the opportunity to join the junior or senior school choirs.
 This year we also have a Year 6 choir.
 Each choir gets together one breaktime a week to practice.
 During the year the choirs represent the school at external events, such as the Queensland Catholic Music Festival.
 They also perform at various functions and venues, such as the local retirement village.

-Instrumental programs
+Instrumental Programs

 Private Lessons